St. Charles, VA Demographics

 A map of St. Charles's Population by Race

-Of the 672 places in Virginia, St. Charles is the 660th most populous.
+St. Charles is ranked the 638th most populous place in Virginia, out of 688 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Charles was ranked the 660th most populous place in the 2020 Census.

 St. Charles's White Population